 This plugin provides a common client API for various other Moodle plugins that allow Moodle users to take advantage of Microsoft OneNote Online.
 This includes operations such as browsing your notebooks, sections, and pages; students doing assignments in OneNote and teachers providing feedback on those assignments in OneNote.
-It uses the Microsoft Account local plugin for authentication and using the OneNote Oneline REST API.
+It makes calls to Microsoft Graph OneNote API.

 Additional notes about the OneNote integration

 When a user (student or teacher) clicks on the "Work on this" or "View Submission" or "View Feedback" buttons, the following actions may happen if needed:

 - A notebook is created called "Moodle Notebook" in the OneNote account of the user

 - Sections are created in that notebook with the names of all the courses the user is currently enrolled into.

 - A page is created inside that section corresponding to the submission or feedback as necessary.